grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 3. Lots of people use markdown editors, it seems
 4. Many editors offer GitHub integration, with Pages sites in mind

-My thoughtI'm not fluent in markdown syntax -- the language for formatting text in these documents, with headers, sections, and so on -- and neither do I want to be.
-And beyond markdown I want to avoid technical details like formatting pages, making git commits, managing folders with drafts, etc.
+Basically, I'm not fluent in markdown syntax -- the language for formatting these documents with headers, sections, etc. -- and neither do I want to be.
+And I'd also like to avoid making git commits, managing folders with drafts, and other technical things.
+I just want to write, which is enough work as it is.

-That said, what's the best editor?
-Is there one out there that actually works well?
+So what's the best editor?
+Does a good one even exist?
 And what features should it have to be most useful for a Pages blog?
 My ideal editor would be something like Google Docs with two additions: (1) the ability to sync with GitHub and (2) a LaTeX editor for math expressions.
 Does something like this exist?

 I haven't found anything that checks all my boxes, but I've tried a few.
 The most popular free editors, after to some googling, seem to be prose.io, stackedit.io, and dillinger.io.
 (Please comment below if you think I'm missing a big one.)